 He married a fellow archeologist, Katharine Keeling, who helped him raise funds, publish his writings, and sort artifacts.
 The couple became good friends with Agatha Christie, who set her novel Murder in Mesopotamia at the Royal Cemetary of Ur.

-You’re saying looting wasn’t just a 18th and 19th century problem?
+You’re saying looting wasn’t just an 18th and 19th-century problem?

 Mosaic | Room 27

-This brightly colored artifact, dating back to about 1500 A.D., comes from the heart of the Aztec Empire.
+This brightly colored artifact, dating back to about A.D.
+1500, comes from the heart of the Aztec Empire.
 This two-headed snake is a symbolic relic of a powerful, artistic, and deeply complex nation.